Account Engagement API Quick Start

 We went over the URI and the authorization and business unit headers in the GET example.
 Let’s cover the other components:

-• Content-Type: application/x-www-form-urlencoded: Lets the server know what kind of data the request includes.
+• Content-Type: application/x-www-form-urlencoded: Tells the server what kind of data is included in the request.

-• name=Spring Leads Nurture: Sets the list's internal name to "Spring Leads Nurture".
+• name=Spring Leads Nurture: Sets the internal name of the list to "Spring Leads Nurture."

 • description=A list to nurture spring leads: Adds a text description to the list.